How to Organize Medical Records for an Aging Parent

 As a family caregiver, you're juggling countless responsibilities.
 Taking the time to organize medical records might feel like one more task on an endless to-do list, but it's an investment that pays dividends when it matters most.

-When your father's cardiologist asks about his medication history, when your mother needs emergency surgery and you must make split-second decisions, when your parent transitions to a new specialist who needs comprehensive background—that's when your organizational system proves its worth.
+When your father's cardiologist asks about his medication history, when your mother needs emergency surgery and you must make split-second decisions, when your parent transitions to a new specialist who needs a detailed background: that's when your organizational system proves its worth.

 Start small.
 Even if you only accomplish creating a current medication list and copying insurance cards this week, you're ahead of where you were.
-Build the system gradually, adjust it as needed, and remember that the goal isn't perfection—it's preparedness.
+Build the system gradually, adjust it as needed, and remember that the goal is preparedness, not perfection.

 Quick Action Checklist